Skip to main content

 For setup that must happen at runtime (database seeding, environment-specific config), use Tasks rather than baking everything into the image.

-Rather than reusing environments across tasks, create a fresh environment for each piece of work.
-This matches how agents operate most effectively:
+Create a fresh environment for each piece of work rather than reusing environments across tasks.
+This matches how agents operate:

 1. Agent receives a task